MartinThoma/MartinThoma.github.io/content/2019-01-04-pho-recipe.md

 3. Sprinkle some of the cutted spring onions over the noodles
 4. Put some lemon over the meal
 5. Put beef / chicken over the meal
+6. Decorate with the mint/basil

+People can then put additional fish sauce in their bowl as they like it